Police squash protesters’ bid for Seattle-style ‘autonomous zone’ in Portland

 Large groups of protesters have gathered in Portland nightly since George Floyd was killed in Minneapolis.

-Portland’s City Commission has also made June 19 a paid city holiday to celebrate Juneteenth, which commemorates the day in 1865 that all enslaved black people learned they had been freed from bondage.
+Portland’s City Commission has also made June 19 a paid city holiday to honor Juneteenth.
+Juneteenth commemorates June 19, 1865, when the Union army brought word of the Emancipation Proclamation to enslaved people in Texas.
+It is celebrated as the end of slavery in the United States.

 In a statement, Wheeler urged city workers who will have Friday off to do something meaningful with the time and “dig deep in the discomfort” of racism.